Peter Molyneux: Bullfrog Productions and Electronic Arts

-Lionhead-Studios and Microsoft
+Lionhead Studios and Microsoft

-Molyneux came up with the concept for Lionhead's first game, Black & White, and convinced his small staff to take on the task in late 1997.
+Molyneux came up with the concept for Lionhead Studios' first game, Black & White, and convinced his small staff to take on the task in late 1997.
 He paid the $6 million in development costs himself.
 Despite his acrimonious departure from Electronic Arts, he opted to give them the publishing rights, explaining that EA were more reliable and had better worldwide distribution than any other publisher.
 After three years, in 2001, the game was finally released.

 In April 2006, Lionhead Studios was acquired by Microsoft Game Studios.
 At E3 2006, Peter Molyneux gave several interviews in the press, in one of which he stated that "I think you're going to see a lot more fantastic games from Lionhead because of that relationship [with Microsoft]."
 On 4 June 2009, he was promoted to Creative Director of Microsoft Game Studios, Europe, although he continued to produce video games with Lionhead Studios.

 On 7 March 2012, Molyneux announced that he would be leaving Lionhead and Microsoft—after the completion of Fable: The Journey—to begin work at a company founded by former Lionhead Studios CTO Tim Rance called 22cans.

 22cans

 To date, 22cans has sold early access on multiple titles including Godus, Godus Wars, and The Trail.
-As yet, despite years of quoted development and a large Kickstarter for Godus, no projects have left early access.
+Despite years of development and successful Kickstarter financing for Godus, the game never left Steam Early Access.
+As of December 2023, both Godus and Godus Wars were removed from the Steam store.

+In October 2023, Molyneux announced he was working on a new game, code-named Project MOAT, which was to be set in Albion, the setting of the Fable games.
+The project was officially unveiled on 20 August 2024, during Gamescom 2024, as a god game with the official name Masters of Albion.